open-o11y/aws-o11y-good-practices/docs/recipes/ec2-eks-metrics-go-adot-ampamg.md

 adot-collector-5f7448f6f6-cj7j8   1/1     Running   0          1h
 ```

-Note down the name of this pod.
 Our example template is already integrated with the logging exporter.
 Enter the following command:

 ```
-kubectl logs -n adot-col <name_of_your_adot_collector_pod>
+kubectl logs -n adot-col adot-collector
 ```

 Some of the scraped metrics from the sample app will look like the following example: